porzechowski/blog/_posts/2024-02-05-post-software-countermeasures.md

 ## Random Duration Delays

 Sometimes however, we want to make sure that certain parts of our code have constant execution time to prevent side-channel attacks.
-For details about this attack check [this.](https://media.defcon.org/DEF%20CON%2024/DEF%20CON%2024%20presentations/DEF%20CON%2024%20-%20Plore-Side-Channel-Attacks-On-High-Security-Electronic-Safe-Locks.pdf
+For details about this attack check this: [^1]
-)

 So what we want to do is to replace password checking function that usually looks like this:
 ```c